 - Visibility This checkbox allows to hide the visibility of a package.
 The visibility is shown in UML notation as +, -, # or ~. - Extension Points This checkbox allows to reveal or hide the extensions points compartment of a usecase. - Bounds: This defines the corners of the bounding box for a 2D model element.
 It comprises four numbers separated by commas.
-These four numbers are respectively: i) the X coordinate of the upper left corner of the box; iii) the Y coordinate of the upper left corner of the box; iii) the width of the box; and iv) the height of the box.
+These four numbers are respectively: i) the X coordinate of the upper left corner of the box; ii) the Y coordinate of the upper left corner of the box; iii) the W coordinate of the upper left corner of the box; iii) the box; and iv) the height of the box.
 All units are pixels on the editing pane.